alxcnwy/Applying-ai-with-python/README.md

         * Use YOLO to detect objects in images
     * `Segmentation.ipynb`
         * Use SAM2 to segment objects in images
+* Speech
+  * `Transcribe.ipynb`
+    * Uses Whisper to transcribe podcast clips
+* Text
+  * `1.
+Scrape PyConZA2024.ipynb`
+    * Scrapes PyCon speaker data
+  * `2.
+ETL – Load Documents into Database.ipynb`
+    * Enriches speaker data and loads data into vector and SQL database
+  * `3.
+Rag.ipybn`
+    * Implements retrieval augmented generation (RAG) on the pycon data
+* Agents
+  * `Agent.ipynb`
+    * Implements agent with self-reflection and SQL tool use to improve RAG on conference data.

+## Contributions
+Welcome!
+Especially on the agent stuff :)

 ## Contact

 Speaker: **Alex Conway**